© Unofficial Royalty 2024

 Full name: Willem Frederik George Lodewijk

 When he was two years old, Willem’s family was forced into exile when the French invaded and occupied the Dutch Republic during the Napoleonic Wars.
-Willem spent his childhood at the Prussian court where he received military training, served in the Prussian Army, and then attended Oxford University in England.
+Willem spent his childhood at the Prussian court where he received military training, and served in the Prussian Army.
+He attended Oxford University in England.
 In 1811, he entered the British Army and was an aide-de-camp to Arthur Wellesley, 1st Duke of Wellington.
 Willem’s family returned to the Netherlands in 1813 after the French retreated.
 In 1816, Willem married Grand Duchess Anna Pavlovna of Russia and the couple had five children.
-Willem came to the Dutch throne in 1840 when his father King Willem I abdicated due to constitutional changes he did not agree with, anger over the loss of Belgium, and his desire to make a morganatic second marriage with Henriëtte d’Oultremont after the death of his wife.
+Willem came to the Dutch throne in 1840 when his father King Willem I abdicated due to constitutional changes he disagreed with, anger over the loss of Belgium, and his desire to make a morganatic second marriage with Henriëtte d’Oultremont after the death of his wife.
 During Willem II’s reign, the power of many monarchs diminished.
 The revolutions of 1848 and 1849, in which Louis-Philippe of France was deposed and other European monarchs were forced by violence to make concessions, made him fear for his throne.
 Willem decided to institute a more liberal government, believing it was better to grant reforms instead of having them imposed on him on less favorable terms later.

 Unofficial Royalty: King Willem II of the Netherlands